There are many causes of burns on farms. These include burns from friction, heat, sun, chemicals, equipment and fuels.

 - Molten substances/plastics/metals and bitumen burns

 Major burns are a medical emergency and require urgent medical attention.
+Do not remove burned clothing if it stuck to the burned area, rather cool it by continuously pouring water on it.
 In some cases, skin graft surgery is needed.

 Victorian Adult Burns Service – First Aid,